jrydval/PushOverAndOver-PowerShellModule/README.md

      1 588846f5-6b05-4a52-b243-8cbc0d5de5c4
 ```

-If not and exception is thrown.
+If not an exception is thrown.

 ## Disclaimer